m-kal/dirtyboots/README.md

 DirtyBoots drives/automates web browsing to mimic your browsing habits, so your network traffic and online activity can appear normal while away from keyboard / home.

 Online, many people focus on what they explicitly post, upload, or share.
 This ignores privacy from a traffic and network perspective.
 Gaps in browsing activity can indicate sleep patterns, habitual periods away from one's keyboard or home, and more.
 DirtyBoots is a simple solution to import existing browsing history database files, and drive a real-time probability-based browsing sequence.
-In addition to obscuring 'genuine' network traffic, third-party trackers will be flooded with excess requests, obscuring
+In addition to obscuring 'genuine' network traffic, third-party trackers will be flooded with excess requests, obscuring 'genuine' network traffic, third-party trackers will be flooded with excess requests, distorting your actual browsing patterns.

 ## Features

-* Statistical analysis w/ SciKit-Learn
 * Fuzzy/error-prone typing
 * Firefox, Chrome, and Internet Explorer support
 * Website filtering and exclusion with white/black lists